 In every era, we know that industry and progress follow the money, and the case for divestment has recently gotten stronger with the sharp decline in worldwide oil prices.
 Not only is the cost of oil increasing, the cost of renewables like solar is decreasing.
 In a study done by the banking firm Lazard, solar energy is roughly 5.6 cents a kilowatt-hour and wind is as low as 1.4, whereas natural gas and coal come in around is 6.1 and 6.6 respectively.

-But perhaps the best argument to convince our cites, schools and communities to divest is that it makes great financial sense.
-Reports show that in the past five years funds divested from fossil fuels have outperformed the conventional funds.
-In fact, Business Spectator says that a divestment strategy, “can make perfect financial sense.
+But perhaps the best argument to convince our cities, schools and communities to divest is that it makes great financial sense.
+Reports show that in the past five years, funds divested from fossil fuels have outperformed the conventional funds.
+In fact, Business Spectator says that a divestment strategy “can make perfect financial sense.
 The fossil fuel free index also showed less volatility than the conventional [funds].”
 So, better returns on investment, less risk of climate disasters, and a healthier world for future generations?
 It seems like divestment is the sweetest Valentine of them all.

-- Join millions at GoFossilFree.org and add your name to one (or several) of the 450 different petitions across 60 countries.
+- Join millions at GoFossilFree.org.
+Add your name to one (or several) of the 450 different petitions across 60 countries.
 The more your public institution(s) see that climate change is an issue of concern for the community, the sooner we can start a discussion about the long-term consequences of climate action.
-If there’s no divestment organizations in your community, start your own today!
+If there’s no divestment organization in your community, start your own!

 - Divest yourself.
-A recent study done by the Sierra Club and Rainforest Action Network has found that major banks and credit card companies like Wells Fargo, Bank of America, Chase, Morgan Stanley and others give hefty contributions to fossil fuels.
+A recent study done by the Sierra Club and Rainforest Action Network found that major banks and credit card companies, like Wells Fargo, Bank of America, Chase, and Morgan Stanley, give hefty contributions to fossil fuels.
 If you pay annual fees, transfer fees, or interest to these banks, your funds are supporting coal and oil investment.
 Consider moving your money to a credit union or a community development bank in your area.
 To find out how your bank rates, check out Green America’s scorecard.